stefcenti2022/School_District_Analysis/README.md

 PyCityChallenge.ipynb is the latest report based on all scores except the 9th grade scores from Thomas High School.

 The goal of this analysis is two-fold.
 For one, we want to find out if the grades from Thomas High School affected the overall performance for the school and for the summary of the entire district.
-The other goal of this analysis is to use it instead of the report containing 9th grades scores from Thomas High School since they have been determined to be invalid for this partiulcar school year.
+The other goal of this analysis is to use it instead of the report containing 9th grades scores from Thomas High School since they have been determined to be invalid for this particular school year.

 ## Overview of Analysis
 This report contains the following information in 2 parts: